Takhir Sabirov

 Regardless of the obstacles he had faced in his lifetime, he never stopped filming.
 He is known in the Tajik film industry as one of the major film directors of his time.
 He broadened his entertainment field as he established entrepreneurial joint venture "Movarounnahr Joint Venture" as an Art Director.
 Although he was involved in many fields of the film industry, he always had time to instruct and inspire students and apprentices.

 In 1999, he was part of the judging committee in the 21st (XXI) Moscow International Film Festival.
 He became the first Tajik film director to be honored with the position of a film judge.
 In 2002, he was an honorary guest at the 55th (LV) Cannes Film Festival.

-Even in his seventy years of age he was involved in film production.
-However, on May 30, 2002 he died with his film "Khoja Kamoli Khujandi" still in production.
-In 2003, a street, "Takhir Sabirov Street" was named after his death for his contributions in the Cinema of Tajikistan (Tajikfilm, Tajik Film Studio).
+He died in Dushanbe at the age of 72.